dudintv/vizartist-scripts/dudin-transform/dudin-arrange/dudin-arrange-lines/README.md

-## Place all direct children in lines
+## Place conatiners in lines and rows

 #### Vetsion 1.2.0 (28.09.2022)
 * NEW: offset director according sorting order
+* Now you can arbitrary define the root container

 #### Version 1.1.0 (27.05.2019)
 * NEW: add source of order: by order in scene tree, by name of children and by digit value in text in some sub-container